 Other Questions

 The KOALA Study is a research study, not a clinical visit.
 The assessments being conducted will be research-based and specialists involved in the study will be unable to answer medical questions about specific participants, situations, or symptoms.
 Dr. Wendy Chung will make an attempt to see families coming in for the KOALA Study, but based on her schedule, she may not be available.
-If you are interested in a clinical visit with Dr. Chung or any of the specialists involved in the study, please email Chung Lab at kif1a_study@cumc.columbia.edu to ask about possible clinical visits in person or via telehealth.
+If you are interested in a clinical visit with Dr. Chung or any of the specialists involved in the study, please email Chung Lab at ASCENDstudy@childrens.harvard.edu to ask about possible clinical visits in person or via telehealth.
 Clinical services will require payment via insurance or out of pocket.
-Please discuss questions about clinical visits with Columbia University staff.
+Please discuss questions about clinical visits with Boston Children’s Hospital.

 The KOALA Study will generate validated and standardized outcome measures and endpoints that bio therapeutic companies and regulatory agencies will require to conduct large-scale clinical trials to measure safety and efficacy.
 Here’s a helpful explanation of outcome measures and endpoints from the National Institutes of Health: